 - The number of requirements can be large and difficult to manage if it covers many different aspects of the project.

 - As the number of human resources increases, the quality becomes more difficult to control.

-Scrum is a management framework related to the Agile model that helps solve complex problems, but still ensures the efficiency, the creativity of products in the software development processes.
+Scrum is a management framework related to the Agile models of software engineering that helps solve complex problems, but still ensures the efficiency, the creativity of products in the software development processes.
 Scrum itself is a simple but the most effective coordination among development team members when implementing products.
 With Scrum, the product will be built on a sequence of iterative processes (called a Sprint).
 Sprints take place regularly, each sprint is an opportunity to learn and adjust to achieve the best results.

 Advantages of the Scrum:

 - Scrum can help teams complete project delivery quickly and efficiently.

 - Scrum ensures efficient use of time and money